-Mitochondrial diseases result from failures of the mitochondria, specialized compartments present in every cell of the body except red blood cells.
+Mitochondrial diseases result from failures of the mitochondria, which are specialized compartments present in every cell of the body except red blood cells.
 Mitochondria are responsible for creating more than 90% of the energy needed by the body to sustain life and support growth.
 When they fail, less and less energy is generated within the cell.
 Cell injury and even cell death follow.
-If this process is repeated throughout the body, whole systems begin to fail, and the life of the person in whom this is happening is severely compromised.
+If this process is repeated throughout the body, whole systems begin to fail, and the life of the person affected is severely compromised.
 Mitochondrial diseases primarily affect children, but adult onset is becoming more and more common.

 Because of the range of symptoms and the frequent involvement of multiple body systems, mitochondrial diseases can be a great challenge to diagnose.
 Even when accurately diagnosed, they pose an even more formidable challenge to treat, as there are very few therapies and most are only partially effective.

-The North American Mitochondrial Disease Consortium (NAMDC) was established to create a network of all clinicians and clinical investigators in North America (US and Canada, with the hope of including Mexico in the future) who follow sizeable numbers of patients with mitochondrial diseases and are involved or interested in mitochondrial research.
-The NAMDC has created a clinical registry for patients, in the hopes of standardizing diagnostic criteria, collecting important standardized information on patients, and facilitating the participation of patients in research on mitochondrial diseases.
+The North American Mitochondrial Disease Consortium (NAMDC) was established to create a network of clinicians and clinical investigators in North America who follow sizeable numbers of patients with mitochondrial diseases and are involved or interested in mitochondrial research.
+NAMDC has created a patient clinical registry in the hopes of standardizing diagnostic criteria, collecting important clinical information, and facilitating the participation of patients in research on mitochondrial diseases.

 For the study of any rare disease, the collection of specimens is a major challenge.
-The NAMDC is establishing a repository for specimens and DNA from patients with mitochondrial diseases, in order to make materials easily available to consortium researchers.
+In order to make materials easily available to consortium researchers, NAMDC has established a repository for specimens and DNA from patients with mitochondrial diseases.

-Finally, the NAMDC will conduct clinical trials and other kinds of research.
-The consortium makes biostatisticians, data management experts, and specialists in clinical research available to participating physicians, so that experiments conducted through the NAMDC can make the most efficient and innovative use of the generous participation of patients.
+Finally, NAMDC conducts clinical trials and other research activities.
+The consortium makes biostatisticians, data management experts, and specialists in clinical research available to participating physicians, so that research conducted through the NAMDC can make the most efficient and innovative use of the generous participation of patients.